 IRC Preparation Sessions

+For the 20 London athletes (16 qualifiers and 4 reserves) there will be special training sessions organised within London in the 2-3 weeks prior to the IRC event.
 These sessions are designed to prepare and equip London’s IRC team with the skills and tactics required for the IRC event and will sit alongside your summer training schedule.
 The sessions will cover open water starts, sighting, drafting, turning around buoys, wetsuit removal, speedy transitions, mounting and dismounting, drafting & bike handling plus running off your bike.
 The sessions also help to create a great team atmosphere and vibe, giving athletes and parents a chance to mix together and support each.